dmjimenezbravo/IntelligentMASPlatform/README.md

 1. You need to download this repository and import the project into your IDE.
 2. Download and import the JADE and Weka libraries for Java into your project.
 3. Configure the execution of the project, for this in our ide we must specify that the main class of the project is `jade.Boot`.
-In addition to configure each one of the agents of our MAS it is necessary to include the following arguments to our execution, `-gui UserAgent:en.upm.si.intelligentMASPlatform.UserAgent;TrainAgent:en.upm.si.intelligentMASPlatform.TrainAgent;PredictAgent:en.upm.si.intelligentMASPlatform.PredictAgent;ResultsAgent:en.upm.si.intelligentMASPlatform.ResultsAgent`.
+In addition to configure each one of the agents of our MAS it is necessary to include the following arguments to our execution, `-gui UserAgent:es.upm.si.intelligentMASPlatform.UserAgent;TrainAgent:es.upm.si.intelligentMASPlatform.TrainAgent;PredictAgent:es.upm.si.intelligentMASPlatform.PredictAgent;ResultsAgent:es.upm.si.intelligentMASPlatform.ResultsAgent`.

 <p align="right">(<a href="#top">back to top</a>)</p>